jwtowner/lug/README.md

 - symbol tables and parsing conditions
 - adams' grammars and alignment elimination
 - optimization: better detection of left-recursive rule calls to remove false-positives
-- optimization: do not create attribute variable frames if a rule does not use the attribute binding operator
 - optimization: tail recursion
 - optimization: rule inlining
 - optimization: additional instructions